 While the bread pudding is still warm to the touch, cut out circles with a round cookie cutter and place in serving bowls.
 Scoop one spoonful of ice cream on top of the bread pudding and garnish by drizzling cola reduction on top.

-Recipe courtesy Bryan McDaniel, South of Beale Gastropub
+Recipe courtesy of Bryan McDaniel, South of Beale Gastropub